Frequently Asked Questions

 What is the history of Hurstbourne Christian Church?

-Our church first began meeting in 1967 inside the Hurstbourne home of our first minister, Rev. Bill Schiporst.
-Our first building at our current location was built in 1970, our current sanctuary was built in 1984, and the family room was created in 2010.
-We are a friendly and welcoming faith community.
-No matter where you are on your journey with Christ, we would love to welcome you into our church family.
+Our church first began meeting in 1967 inside the cozy Hurstbourne home of our first minister, Rev. Bill Schiporst.
+After a few years of gathering, our first building at our current location was constructed in 1970.
+Following that, our current sanctuary was built in 1984 to accommodate our growing congregation, and the family room, which serves as a space for fellowship, was created in 2010.
+We take pride in being a friendly and welcoming faith community.
+No matter where you find yourself on your unique journey with Christ, we would love to welcome you into our church family.

 What denomination is Hurstbourne Christian Church?

-We are Disciples of Christ, a movement founded in 1801 here in Kentucky.
-Fun fact: 3 United States presidents were members of Disciples of Christ churches!
+We are proud to identify as Disciples of Christ, a meaningful movement that was founded in 1801 right here in the Commonwealth of Kentucky.
+A fun fact that many may not know is that three different United States presidents were members of Disciples of Christ churches during their lives!

 I was baptized at another church.
 Do I have to be re-baptized to be a member?